 If nominated for the Turner Fellowship you will be asked to submit to your academic program a one-page personal statement indicating why the candidate should receive a Turner Fellowship.
 This statement should describe what the candidate feels they would contribute to the Turner Fellowship Program.

 The Turner Advisory Committee serves as a selection review committee.
-IN addition to strong academic credentials including GPA and GRE exam scores, the review committee is interested in important extracurricular activities that demonstrate the applicant's commitment to community service.
+In addition to strong academic credentials, the review committee is interested in important extracurricular activities that demonstrate the applicant's commitment to community service.
 Please include relevant information regarding your public and community service in your Turner Fellowship statement.
 Turner Fellowship Awards are not solely based on the nominee's academic record.
 Along with strong academic qualification, we seek to select fellows who will serve as future leaders in their professions, their community, and the wider society.

 The total combined value of a Turner Doctoral Fellowship is at least $100,000 over a five-year academic period.
 This includes: